andersonmann/Desafio-Web-Sicredi/README.md

 ```
 Import this project.

 ```

 End with an example of getting some data out of the system or using it for a little demo

 ## Running the tests

-You could execute the Suite test, located at package "suite"
+You could execute the suite test (test.xml), located at package "suite", or execute the test class, located at package "test".
+You can also running parallell tests, to this you must change the parameter thread-count, on testng.xlm

 ### Break down into end to end tests